ketvector/talk2file/submission_checklist.md

 **Requirements**

-- A link to your GitHub repository where you've hosted your code.
+- *A link to your GitHub repository where you've hosted your code.*

+  This repository

-- All the ways you can make the solution more accurate.
+- *All the ways you can make the solution more accurate.*

+  Please see README sections 5.2 & 5.3

-- How you would have made your code more modular, scalable and production grade
+- *How you would have made your code more modular, scalable and production grade*

+  Please see README 5.1 & 5.4

-- A video or demo of your program in action
+- *A video or demo of your program in action*

 **Specs**